USS Turkey (AM-13): Assignment to the Pacific Fleet

 Following her return to the United States, Turkey began operating out of New York in the waters of the 3rd Naval District.
 On 17 July 1920, the minesweeper was designated AM-13 when the U.S. Navy adopted its modern alphanumeric system of hull numbers.
 In 1921, the ship shifted to the Pacific Ocean to join the Pacific Fleet Train.
 Based at Pearl Harbor, she operated as part of Mine Division 4 and Mine Division 6 until decommissioned there on 12 April 1922.

-After 15 years in reserve, Turkey returned to the U.S. West Coast in September 1937 and was fitted out at the Mare Island Navy Yard, Vallejo, California.
+After 15 years in reserve, Turkey returned to the West Coast of the United States in September 1937 and was fitted out at the Mare Island Navy Yard, Vallejo, California.
 Recommissioned there on 15 August 1938, Turkey subsequently operated out of San Pedro, Los Angeles, through 1939.

 As the Fleet shifted to Pearl Harbor in late 1939 and early 1940, Turkey followed and operated out of Pearl Harbor into 1941.
 On 7 December of that year, she lay moored in a nest of her sister ships at the Coal Docks at Pearl Harbor, when Japanese planes launched a surprise attack on the unsuspecting Pacific Fleet.